TheNeikos/TheNeikos.github.io/_posts/2016-10-08-Using_Rust_for_Webdev_as_a_Hobby_Programmer.md

 ```

 It is important that the fields are in the same order as you have defined them
 in your Database.
-(This is an implementation problem that might be fixed in the
+This is an implementation problem that might be fixed in the
-Future so I've read) If you do not it will not compile.
+Future so I've read, If you do not it will not compile.

 Then, you can start using it: